vishalbhojane/my-notes/theory/javascript/Intermediate/Scope.md

 // ReferenceError: x is not defined
 ```

+---
-## Scope Chain
+### Scope Chain

-Hierarchical structure that determines the order in which Javascript looks for variables is called a Scope Chain
+Hierarchical structure that determines the order in which JavaScript looks for variables is called a Scope Chain

-When a variable is accessed, Javascript first searches for it in the current scope
+When a variable is accessed, JavaScript first searches for it in the current scope
 and if it's not found, it moves up the scope chain until the variable is found or the global scope is reached.

 ```js